California's Guide to Conditional Use Permit

 • Consider modifications that address potential objections

-Step 5: Planning Commission Hearing
+Step 5: Planning Commission Public Hearing

-Hearing Process:
+Typical Public Hearing Process:

 1. Staff presents its report and recommendation